triSYCL/triSYCL/README.rst

-- SYCL_ is an open standard from Khronos_ with a working committee (you can contribute!) and we can expect several implementations (commercial or open source) on many platforms soon;
+- SYCL_ is an open standard from Khronos_ with a working committee (you can contribute!) and we can expect several implementations (commercial or open source) on many platforms soon, ranging from GPU, APU, FPGA... down to plain CPU;

-- it offers a single-source `C++`_ programming model that allows taking advantage of the modern C++11 superpower unifying both the host and accelerator sides.
-For example it is possible to write generic accelerated functions on the accelerators in a terse way by using (variadic) templates and lambda expressions;
+- it offers a *single-source* `C++`_ programming model that allows taking advantage of the modern C++11 superpower, unifying both the host and accelerator sides.
+For example it is possible to write generic accelerated functions on the accelerators in a terse way by using (variadic) templates, meta-programming and lambda expressions;

-- SYCL_ abstracts the concepts behind OpenCL_ and provides higher-level concepts such as ``command_group`` that allows the runtime to take advantage of a more graph-oriented view of the computations.
-This allows lazy data transfers between accelerators and host or to use platform capabilities such as HSA_ for sharing data between host and accelerators;
+- SYCL_ abstracts the concepts behind OpenCL_ and provides higher-level concepts such as ``command_group`` that allows the runtime to take advantage of a more task graph-oriented view of the computations.
+This allows lazy data transfers between accelerators and host or to use platform capabilities such as OpenCL 2 SVM or HSA_ for sharing data between host and accelerators;

 - the entry cost of the technology is zero since, after all, an existing OpenCL_ or `C++`_ program is a valid SYCL_ program;

-- the exit cost is low since it is pure `C++`_ without extension or ``#pragma``.
+- the exit cost is low since it is *pure* `C++`_ *without any* extension or ``#pragma``.
 Retargeting the SYCL_ classes and functions to use other frameworks such as OpenMP_ 4 or `C++AMP`_ is feasible without rewriting a new compiler for example;

 - easier debugging